relaxmaus/tridompoints/README.md

-# Tridom Points
+# Tridominos Scorekeeper

 ## Overview

-Tridom Points is a Flutter app designed to track the scores of any number of players in the games Triominos and Super Tridom.
+Tridominos Scorekeeper is a Flutter app designed to track the scores of any number of players in the games Triominos and Super Tridom.
 The app automatically applies game-specific rules, including bonus and penalty points for various actions.
 It recognizes the different phases of the game, such as the opening, main rounds, and the end of a round.
 Throughout the game, players can see not only their own scores but also the number of game pieces remaining.
 A bar chart makes it easy for all participants to see who is leading, and the score history for each player can be accessed at any time.

 ## Features